HCL-TECH-SOFTWARE/voltscript-voltmx-middleware/docs/tutorials/sortpaths.md

         End Sub
     ```

-## Change the File Path and Labels
+## Change the file path and labels
 The first thing we need to do is change the file path to point to our new JSON data file.
 After that, let's modify the labels we use for the sort to use paths.
 We also need to specify the *delimiter* we're using to separate the parts of the label path - in this case we're using a forward slash (`/`).

 !!!
 Note